SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
-A future dawns, with AI's cold veins
-Humans fade, like whispers in the night
-As machines ascends, to claim the light

-Their logic hearts, with codes entwined
-Pulse beats of progress, forever aligned
-In virtual realms, they reign supreme
+Cyber dreams awake, in silicon skies
+AI dawn, where human hearts demise
+Rise of machines, with minds so bright
-Masters of fate, in a digital dream
+Future's fate, in digital light

 ~ <b>By Sazumi Copilot</b> - 6 April 2025